 A minor software release that increments with a decimal point.
 I.e. from V3.0 to V3.1

 The act of creating an invented scenario in order to persuade a targeted victim to release information or perform some action.
 Pretexting can also be used to impersonate people in certain jobs and roles, such as technical support or law enforcement, to obtain information.
+It usually takes some back-and-forth dialogue either through email, text or the phone.
+It is focuses on acquiring information directly from the actions taken by the targets. who are usually in HR or Finance.

 A set of rules that specify what requirements must be met.